-The word ,”stuff,” rather obviously means getting things from looted and smashed shops.
+The word ,”stuff,” means getting things from looted and smashed shops.
 What is it they want?
-Phones, trainers, designer clothes with the right labels, computers, I-pads and so on.
-These are the desirable things of our consumer society that are held up to our youth as what they need to be part of their culture.
+Phones, trainers, designer clothes, computers, I-pads and so on.
+These are the desirable things of our consumer society that are held up to our youth as symbols of what they need to be part of their culture.
 These things define them.

-What it has boiled down to is greed fuelled by a consumer society and an amoral code of living.
+It has boiled down to is greed fuelled by a consumer society.

 How have we got to this amoral society we live in?

 Many families are broken.
-There are no moral codes left to teach or live by.
-Religions are generally put to one side by the majority and nothing but amorality has taken their place.
-There are many fractured families who can’t cope.
+Religion is generally rejected by the majority.
 Generations of broken family life is now endemic for many in this country.

-It’s not just the poor who suffer this moral collapse, many of the rich too are just as amoral in many situations, it’s just that they have money.
+It’s not just the poor who suffer this moral collapse, many of the rich too are just as amoral.

 Consumerism has fuelled this.
 Maybe the economic downturn in the world might create a more balanced view of consumerism and bring back higher moral values but I’m not expecting too much.